 What we’re doing

-- Serving nutritious meals to children at nine DC schools, ensuring that free school meals are still available during distance learning.
+- Serving more than 25,000 nutritious meals to children at 17 DC schools each week, ensuring that free school meals are available regardless of shortened lunch periods, quarantines, or distance learning.

-- Delivering tens of thousands of healthy meals to local shelters, senior citizens, and front-line nonprofits each week.
+- Delivering more than 20,000 healthy meals to local shelters, senior citizens, and front-line nonprofits each week.

 - Providing deeply discounted fresh produce to corner stores in neighborhoods without grocery stores through our Healthy Corners program.

 - Supporting grassroots mutual aid networks of neighbors helping neighbors by supplying free meals, produce bags, and infant formula.

 - Increased our investment in local farmers, including Black and Latinx farmers, to sustain their operations and prevent crop waste

 - Built a large-scale produce bag assembly and distribution model at the Washington Convention Center, with initial logistics support from Occasions Caterers